azhurb/temperature-relay/README.md

 # temperature-relay

-Socket controlled by temperature sensor.
+Outlets controlled by a temperature sensor